bbauska/W3Cx-3of5/README.md

 -   The <a href="https://www.edx.org/course/javascript-introduction">JavaScript Introduction</a> course on W3Cx!

--   Mozilla Developper Network <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide">has a JS guide</a>
+-   Mozilla Developper Network <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide">has a JavaScript guide</a>

 <h4>What do you need?
 How to debug?
 How to catch errors?</h4>